 (7) From www.joebaughter.com.
 Some sources give the transfer date to Aerodyne as June 10th 1968.

 (8) Salair was formed in 1980 by brothers Bruce and Paul Salerno who bought a southern Californian DC-3 advertised in the Trade-a-Plane newspaper.
 The initial plan was to ship Alaskan fish to Seattle markets.
-The short summer season gave the shoestring operation plenty of time for winter overhauls and, by year 3, they had acquired a second C-47. their operations expanded to include parcel delivery for UPS, Emery Air Freight and the US Postal Service and their fleet eventually expanded to 12 aircraft which included nine DC-3s.
+The short summer season gave the shoestring operation plenty of time for winter overhauls and, by year 3, they had acquired a second C-47. their operations expanded to include parcel delivery for UPS, Emery Air Freight and the US Postal Service and their fleet eventually expanded to 12 aircraft.
 Information from www.joc.com.

 Saber Cargo Airlines operated from Douglas International Airport, Charlotte, North Carolina for many years with up to half a dozen DC-3s until they finally ceased operations in 2003.
 Much of their business involved overnight motor part delivery for organisations such as Ford, Chrysler and Caterpillar.
 In their later years, Saber Aviation’s owner, Mike Dockery, added jet equipment which proved expensive to run and harder to service than the ever-reliable C-47s (which is not to say that Saber’s C-47s didn’t suffer from engine issues at times…).
 September 11th added to the airline’s financial difficulties and they filed for Chapter 7 bankruptcy reputedly owing several million dollars (9).